 If you’ve seen kettlebells, but weren’t quite sure what to do with them, you’re in luck.
 Here are 14 great moves that will work your entire body while torching some major calories and fat.
 If you’re a beginner, pick a few of the exercises and complete them in a sequence workout doing 3 sets of 12-15 reps each.
 If you’ve been around the block or two, try to get through the whole sequence two times through doing 12-15 reps of each exercise.

-Clean and Presses: Taking the clean one step further, after bringing the kettlebell to your shoulder, press it all the way up.
+2. Clean and Presses: Taking the clean one step further, after bringing the kettlebell to your shoulder, press it all the way up.
 Slowly lower it back down to your shoulder and then all the way down to your side.
 Again, if you are using two kettlebells at once, this will be very challenging.
 Click here to see how it’s done!

 7. Around the World: Here is one for your abs and obliques.
-Hold the kettlebell by the handle and then swing it completely around your body passing it to your opposite hand at two different points – when the kettlebell is behind you and when it is directly in front of you.
-Keep swinging a few times in one direction and then reverse it and go the other way.
-Be sure you’re standing straight and keep your arms straight as well to avoid hitting your body with the kettlebell.
+Be sure you’re standing straight and keep your arms straight when your preform this move to avoid hitting your body with the kettlebell.
 This will cause you to engage your core a lot more.
 See full instructions on the move here.

 See more killer kettlebell moves on the next page!